freifunk-gluon/gluon/docs/user/getting_started.rst

   by default.
 For the ``make manifest`` command, GLUON_BRANCH defines the branch to generate a manifest for.

+GLUON_DEPRECATED
+  Controls whether images for deprecated devices should be built.
+The following values are supported:

+  - ``0``: Do not build any images for deprecated devices.
+  - ``upgrade``: Only build sysupgrade images for deprecated devices.
+  - ``full``: Build both sysupgrade and factory images for deprecated devices.

+  Usually, devices are deprecated because their flash size is insufficient to support future Gluon versions.
+The recommended setting is ``0`` for new sites, and ``upgrade`` for existing configurations (where upgrades for existing deployments of low-flash devices are required).

 GLUON_LANGS
   Space-separated list of languages to include for the config mode/advanced settings.
 Defaults to ``en``.
   ``en`` should always be included, other supported languages are ``de`` and ``fr``.